ESCMID Foundation Course:

 Associazione Microbiologi Clinici Italiani EST(AMCLI-EST)

-University of Vilnius - Faculty of Medicine
+Vilnius University, Faculty of Medicine

 European Society of Mycobacteriology (ESM)